This NativePath content is medically reviewed or fact-checked to ensure factually accurate information.

 Baking with Natural Sugar Substitutes

 If you love baked goods, it can be especially hard to part ways with sugar or artificial sweeteners, since you’re probably used to using those ingredients in your bread, desserts, or cookies.

 All of the substitutes we listed above can be used in baked goods, but you might need to adjust your original recipes and play with the amounts.

 Here are a few of the recipes that we’ve tried in our own kitchen and love serving to our friends and family:

-- Pumpkin Spice Bread: This recipe will fool anyone—you won’t miss the sugar!
+- Paleo Pumpkin Bread: This recipe will fool anyone—you won’t miss the sugar!
 Because pumpkin is naturally sweet and thanks to the spices like cinnamon and nutmeg, this recipe doesn’t need to be sweetened much but does use liquid stevia.
 This recipe is loaded with fiber and vitamin A, so it packs a powerful health punch as well.

 - Fudgy Sweet Potato Brownies: Think your brownies can’t be healthy?
 Think again.
 These fudgy sweet potato brownies can be enjoyed with zero guilt—and they don’t even taste like sweet potatoes!

 - Raw Chocolate Banana Pie: Loaded with healthy fats from avocados and walnuts, this chocolatey treat is loaded with antioxidants from cocoa and healthy fats that are heart and diet-friendly.

 Already drooling?
 Visit our recipe blog for more delicious (and nutritious!) recipes.